The best of women’s rugby sevens celebrated following thrilling 2023 Series finale at HSBC France Sevens

-The women’s HSBC World Rugby Sevens Series 2022 Award winners were announced on Sunday during a ceremony that saw champions Australia sweeping many of the prestigious accolades.
+The women’s HSBC World Rugby Sevens Series 2023 Award winners were announced on Sunday during a ceremony that saw Series champions New Zealand capturing many of the well-earned accolades.

-The ceremony was held at the Centre des Congrès in Toulouse, France on Sunday following the final round of the women’s 2022 Series in Toulouse.
-The awards recognise and celebrate the players and teams who have performed at the highest level across the 2022 Series.
+The outstanding performers of the HSBC World Rugby Sevens Series 2023 were honoured at the Centre des Congrès in Toulouse, France on Sunday following the final round of the women’s Series.
+The awards recognise and celebrate the players and teams who have performed at the highest level across the seven events this season.

 Aside from the Women’s Try of the Series, which was voted for by fans on social media, winners have been selected by the World Rugby Sevens Series Awards panel, comprising former international sevens players and Series commentators, across the eight women’s categories.